-If you have been unfortunate enough to lose a loved one as a result of a carbon monoxide poisoning, then you may wish to seek compensation for general and special damages.
-General damages cover the pain and suffering you experienced as a result of a loved one’s death, and special damages cover the following:
+If you have been unfortunate enough to lose a family member as a result of a carbon monoxide poisoning, then you may wish to seek compensation for general and special damages, which could include loss of income.
+General damages cover the pain and suffering you experienced as a result of a loved one’s fatal accident, and special damages cover the following:

 - Expenses.
 This covers any expenses you incurred as a result of the injury.
 This includes things like medical expenses, travel expenses, child care, counselling and loss of income.